dotnet/roslyn/FAQ.md

 ### How do I get caller/callee info?
 See the sample code answer tagged “FAQ(6)” ([installed location information|faq#codefiles]) to see how to get caller/callee information.
 Note, the sample is not necessarily complete; for example, the analyzed code could have assigned the function to a delegate variable and then invoked it, for which the sample does not account.

-### How do I go from an ISolution to Find All References on a symbol/type?
+### How do I go from an Solution to Find All References on a symbol/type?
 See the sample code answer tagged “FAQ(7)” ([installed location information|faq#codefiles]) to see how to get references.
-Note, to use convenience extension methods, such as FindReferences, you need to use the Roslyn.Services namespace and reference Roslyn.Services.dll and Roslyn.Services.{CSharp|VisualBasic}.dll.
+In a nutshell, you should use the Microsoft.CodeAnalysis.SymbolFinder API.

 ### How do I find all calls in a compilation into a particular namespace?
 See the sample code answer tagged “FAQ(8)” ([installed location information|faq#codefiles]) to see how to find all calls into a particular namespace (or to functions from that namespace).